TannerBenbrook11/CS4273GroupN/README.md

 ### Installing Dependencies

 To install dependencies, use the included `requirements.txt` file which will include all dependencies needed to run our project.
-To install them, run the following command
+To install them, run the following command while in the root directory of the project
 ```bash
 # Install all dependencies from requirements.txt
 python3 -m pip install -r requirements.txt